Tourist Attractions in Putrajaya City, Malaysia

 Here are some of the places you can visit in Putrajaya Malaysia

 It is one of the famous landmarks of Putrajaya City.
-The mosque is made up of pink granite and is capable of accommodating a maximum of 15,000 worshippers at a time.
+The mosque is made up of pink granite and can accommodate a maximum of 15,000 worshippers at a time.

 Perdana Putra is also known as the Prime Minister’s office.
 It is a huge green-domed building and is considered to be the seat of power in Malaysia.
-The building is comprised of offices for Prime Minster, Deputy Prime Minister and various other divisions of the Government.
+The building comprises offices for the Prime Minister, Deputy Prime Minister, and various other divisions of the Government.

 Cruise Tasik Putrajaya

 It is one of the best ways to view the beautiful sights of the city.
-It is better for visitors to choose a 76-seater air-conditioned boat for comfortably cruising for a 45-minute ride during daytime or evening sightseeing cruise.
+Visitors should choose a 76-seater air-conditioned boat for comfortably cruising for a 45-minute ride during daytime or evening sightseeing cruise.
 Gondola-styled boat rides are also available in Putrajaya.